hashchange/jquery.documentsize/README.md

 Works cross-browser, and returns the correct result in even the most exotic scenarios.
 It resolves the [shortcomings of jQuery][why] in that regard.
 And actually, because jQuery.documentSize is written in pure Javascript, you can use it [without jQuery][setup], too.

-If you are a happy user of this project already: You can support its development by [donating to it][donations].
+If you are a happy user of this project already, you can support its development by [donating to it][donations].
 You absolutely don't have to, of course, but perhaps it is something you [might actually want to do][donations].

 ## Usage